A music store like no other: Slow Boat Records

 One of my great joys in the shop through the years has been trying to squeeze knowledge out of grizzly old (other co-owner) Steven Hinderwell, the man you’re most likely to find behind the counter.
 High Fidelity comparisons would not be inappropriate here.
 But don’t be fooled, when you crack through his contempt for everything you’ll find that he also kinda loves everything and knows everything and will be able to sell you something you didn’t know you wanted that might just change your life.

-While the world around it might change at a ridiculous pace, it’s nice to know there is somewhere you can always go and have insane and irreverent debates about what the best Nick Drake album is and know the best LPs of all time will always be in stock.
+While the world around it might change at a ridiculous pace, it’s nice to know there is somewhere you can always go and have irreverent debates about what the best Nick Drake album is and know the best LPs of all time will always be in stock.

 Be in the KNOW